jonsterling/forest/content/trees/jms-001F.md

 ---

 Let {#\ECat#} be an elementary topos and let {#A_\bullet#} be an internal diagram of dcpos in {#\ECat#} indexed in an internal connected category {#\ICat#} in {#\ECat#}.
 Then the lifting endofunctor {#\Lift#} on dcpos in {#\ECat#} preserves the colimit of {#A_\bullet#}.

-<span style="color:red">The following proof is not carefully checked, but looks quite plausible.</span>

 {{%proof "Proof sketch"%}}
 Let {#A_\bullet\xrightarrow{\iota_\bullet}\brc{A_\infty}#} be a universal cocone; we must show that {#\Lift{A_\bullet}\xrightarrow{\Lift{\iota_\bullet}}\brc{\Lift{A_\infty}}#} is universal as well, i.e. show any cocone {#\Lift{A_\bullet}\xrightarrow{d_\bullet}\brc{D}#} factors uniquely through {#\Lift{A_\bullet}\xrightarrow{\Lift{\iota_\bullet}}\brc{\Lift{A_\infty}}#} in the following sense: